 I work and teach in a trans-disciplinary way, allowing improvisation, performances, rituals, symbolic expression and reflective journaling to nourish the creative process.

 The works that took shape these last years are the result of this artistic exploration while navigating our collective evolutionary landscape.

 Originally trained in Fine Arts & Commercial Arts (Paris) Roseline is a certified Humanist Gestalt Therapist from Hephaisto School (Spain) with a MA and post graduate CAGS in Expressive Arts & Psychology from the European Graduate School (Switzerland).

-In her role as artist-curator Roseline investigates how art can be a collective medium for evolution, innovation and social change.
+How can art be a collective medium for evolution, innovation and social change?

 Since the beginning of time there has been a dialogue between art and consciousness.
 Art and artists mirror and stretch our collective perceptions and social fabric.

-While our reality is becoming virtual, and technical innovation is exponential, how do we preserve our physical, sensorial, emotional, mental and spiritual dimensions?
-How can the arts inspire our capacity to be sustainable, to be connected with our humanity and with the world?
-And how can the arts engage conscious individuals and social evolution?
+While our reality is becoming virtual, and technical innovation is exponential, how do we preserve our physical, sensorial, emotional, mental and spiritual balance?
+How can the arts inspire our capacity to be sustainable conscious individuals connected with our humanity and with the world, engaged in the fabric of our social evolution?